Neotys-Labs/Tricentis-Tosca/README.md

 * Not currently recording.

 ## ChangeLog

+* Version 2.5.1 (October 22, 2021):
+   * Fixed Web Transfer when the system proxy uses the "AutoConfigURL".

 * Version 2.5.0 (August 3, 2021):
    * Basic Support for end user experience testing using Tosca.